Introduction: Neopixel LED Face Mask

 - The Adafruit Neopixel library

 You can download the PixelStrip library from here.
 Download all the files and place them in a folder named "PixelStrip" in the libraries folder of your Arduino install directory.

 You can install the Adafruit Neopixel library using the Arduino IDE's library manager.

 Once you've installed both libraries you can open Pixel_Mask_Code.ino and upload it to the Wemos.
-If everything's good, the shades should begin cycling effects.
-Your shades are now complete! :).
+If everything's good, the mask should begin cycling effects.
+Your mask is now complete! :).

 If something's wrong, please post a question and I'll try to help.

 If you'd like to disable an effect you'll first need to find it in the Pixel_Mask_Code.ino file.
 It will be in the large switch statement in the main void loop().
 The effects aren't individually labeled, as it's hard to describe them with just comments, so you might have to do a bit of hunting.
 Once you've found the effect, you just need to change the case number to anything higher than the total number of effects (99 for ex) to disable it.

 You're also welcome to modify or add your own effects.
 To add an effect, add it to the switch statement in the main void loop(), and increase the "numEffects" var.

 My library is capable of doing a wide range of effects, but it is a bit difficult to work with.
 It originally began as just a small storehouse for effects, but I later extended it to run effects across odd shapes of pixels (rings, stars, etc), so it's become a bit jumbled.
 At this point I have an architecture for the library, and I fully intend to re-write it in the future.
 In the meantime, the current library is fully commented and bug free (look in segmentSet.h for comments about segments), but you'll probably have to do some experimentation to understand how each effect works.